zwettemaan/GryperLink/README.txt

 GREP patterns, and each time a match is found, it will assign a specific hyperlink to the matching text.

-For licensing and copyright information: see end of the script

 For more installation info and documentation: visit

 https://www.rorohiko.com/wordpress/use-indesign-find-and-replace-to-assign-hyperlinks-to-text